zuozhenggh/learning-library/data-management-library/README.md

 - [Oracle Database Product Management YouTube Channel](https://www.youtube.com/channel/UCr6mzwq_gcdsefQWBI72wIQ)

 ## Need Help?
-Please submit feedback or ask for help using our [Oracle Communities Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please login using your Oracle Sign On and click the **Ask A Question** button to the left.
 You can include screenshots and attach files.
 Communicate directly with us.

 -- Oracle Database Product Management